NCAS-CMS/cfdm/docs/source/tutorial.rst

 description-of-file-contents attributes are automatically written as netCDF global attributes.
-Other attributes may also be written as netCDF global attributes if they have been identified as such with the *global_attributes* keyword, or via `~Field.nc_set_global_attributes` method all field constructs.
-In any case, the creation of a netCDF global attribute depends on the corresponding property values being identical across all of the field contructs being written to the file.
-If they all equal then the propoerty will be written as netCDF global attribute and not an attribute of a netCDF data variable attributes; if any differ then the property is written only to each netCDF data variable.
+Other attributes may also be written as netCDF global attributes if they have been identified as such with the *global_attributes* keyword, or via the `~Field.nc_set_global_attribute` method of the field constructs.
+In any case, the creation of a netCDF global attribute depends on the corresponding property values being identical across all of the field constructs being written to the file.
+If they are all equal then the property will be written as a netCDF global attribute and not an attribute of any netCDF data variable; if any differ then the property is written only to each netCDF data variable.

 .. code-block:: python3
    :caption: *Request that the "model" property is written as a netCDF
              global attribute, using the "global_attributes" keyword.*

-   {'Conventions': None, 'project': None}
-   >>> f.set_property('model', 'A')
+   >>> f.set_property('model', 'model_A')
    >>> cfdm.write(f, 'f_file.nc', global_attributes='model')

 .. code-block:: python3
    :caption: *Request that the "model" property is written as a netCDF
-             global attribute, using the "nc_set_global_attributes"
+             global attribute, using the "nc_set_global_attribute"
              method.*

    >>> f.nc_global_attributes()
    {'Conventions': None, 'project': None}
-   >>> f.nc_set_global_attributes('model')
+   >>> f.nc_set_global_attribute('model')
    >>> f.nc_global_attributes()
    {'Conventions': None, 'model': None, 'project': None}
    >>> cfdm.write(f, 'f_file.nc')